 The team realized this design would be most practical for cinema use since the audience will view the screen in known seat locations, allowing each seat to align to the 3D effect.
 The result is a 3D perspective which preserves the resolution more than previous designs, allowing each viewer to see a crisper image.

 Technology within the electronics industry is continually improving, with new designs such as Cinema 3D offering more benefits than previous models.
-Eclipse’s expertise within the telecommunications and electronics industry ranges from fibre-optic assembly & alignment to built-in LED displays, allowing any components to be installed with utmost quality and accuracy regardless of industry.
+Eclipse’s expertise within the telecommunications and electronics industry ranges from fibre-optic assembly and alignment to built-in LED displays, allowing any components to be installed with utmost quality and accuracy regardless of industry.